opensaucebaus/cpanel-tools/8.WSL Mailsync script/README.txt

 Clone the tool via WSL then enter the email account details in users.txt - close and save

+Edit the source and destination mail servers in wslmailsync.sh and save.

 Then run wslmailsync.sh - mail migration progress will display.